abr-98/COVID_dataset/README.md

 3. **https://github.com/agchung/Actualmed-COVID-chestxray-dataset**
 4. **https://www.kaggle.com/tawsifurrahman/covid19-radiography-database**

 The covid and normal paitent X-rays have been extracted and details are provided in metadata format.
-The folder has 2 subfolders, processed, and processed_2.
+The folder has 2 subfolders, processed_file, and processed_file_2.
+Details_1 is the metadata for processed and details_2 for processed_file_2.
+1 represemts Covid positive and vice versa in reults